JaimeMagiera/oct/automated-testing.md

 ### Proxy (Optional)

-If the cluster will sit on a private network, you'll need a proxy for outgoing traffic, but for the install process and for regular operation.
+If the cluster will sit on a private network, you'll need a proxy for outgoing traffic, both for the install process and for regular operation.
 In the case of the former, the installer needs to pull containers from the external registires.
 In the case of the latter, the proxy is needed when applicaton containers need access to the outside world (e.g. yum installs, external code repositories like gitlab, etc.)

 The proxy should be configured to accept conections from the IP subnet for your cluster.
 A simple proxy to use for this purpose is [squid](http://www.squid-cache.org)